raftco/wp-prelaunchr/README.md

 ### View Submissions within the Dashboard

-View a list of all your submissions/referrals within the WordPress Dashboard.
+View a list of all your entriess/referrals within the WordPress Dashboard.

+### Custom Prize Groups/Levels

+Setup custom prize levels to entice users to share your campaign amongst their friends.
+The more referrals someone gets the better the prize!

 ### CSV Exporter